 The most common cause of spider veins is genetic predisposition.
-They occur more frequently in women (for instance, in and around a pregnancy).
+They occur more frequently in women.
 They also may be the result of a traumatic injury.
 Spider veins on the face may be related to excessive sun exposure.

-At Virginia Vein Care, we use duplex ultrasound to diagnose vein disease.
+Duplex Ultrasound At Virginia Vein Care, we use duplex ultrasound to diagnose vein disease.
 Ultrasound is non-invasive and painless, and allows us to examine the blood flow in your veins and determine the extent of any vein disease.
-We use this information to recommend an individualized treatment plan to help you get rid of varicose veins using the most effective, minimally invasive treatment options available.
+We use this information to recommend an individualized treatment plan to help you get rid of spider veins using the most effective, minimally invasive treatment options available.